It seems that in my capacity as a writer I may need thicker skin.

 This is worse than that old fraud Mr. Min alliterating all over the place in Sawubona.
 Come on, BA, pull up y’re socks!
 I bumped into an old friend on the 7:45pm BA flight to Cape Town who told me that if you export SA brandy to France and keep it there for six months, it miraculously becomes French brandy.
 As the Chinese word for luxury is “French”, this sounds like a plan for Distell.
 How about it, Dr. Caroline Snyman, queen of brandy?

-I was the author of that High Life spread (as the post explicitly points out) so I feel that I have no choice but to respond.
+I was the author of that High Life spread (as the post explicitly points out) so I feel inclined to respond.

 A selection of this kind is of course subjective by its very nature – any number of whiskies could have been justifiably chosen.
 Given the parameters of the brief (each whisky had to be most something), and the publication and its audience, I stand by my particular selection; the mix ranged from the accessible and popular for the novice, and the voyeuristic and iconic for the initiated, to the obscure for the aficionado.